aixinransummer/DATA512-final-project/README.md

 ## Explanation of Each File

 ## Licenses
+Datasets used for this project is licensed under [MIT](LICENSE).

 The COVID-19 data is licensed under [Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode), which means I am allowed to share and adapt the data without specific permission.

 As per [Q&A section](https://www.cdc.gov/Other/policies.html) in CDC, the second dataset is in the public domain and may be freely used or reproduced without obtaining copyright permission.

 According to the [linking and copyright information](https://www.bls.gov/bls/linksite.htm), the third dataset is in the public domain and is free to be used without specific permission but required to cite the U.S. Bureau of Labor Statistics as a source.